Pecneb/computer_vision_research/README.md

 **TODO**: Clustering, KNN <- Scikit Learn
 **Clustering Algorithm**: Affinity Propagation. (**NOTICE**: This algorithm seems to give nonsense results, will have to test other ones too.)

+**K_MEANS**: Seems to give better results than Affinity Propagation, but still not the results, what we want.

 To make the predictions smarter, a learning algorithm have to be implemented, that trains on the detection and prediction history.